jmalena/kot/README.md

 # kot

-Kot is a fast, modern, minimalist imperative language and also compiler with the same name.
+Kot is a minimalist imperative language and a compiler of the same name.

 ## Usage